 - 9.1 Staff members using a work device outside school must not install any unauthorised software on the device and must not use the device in any way which would violate the school's terms of acceptable use, as set out in Appendix 2. - 9.2 Staff must ensure that their work device is secure and password-protected, and that they do not share their password with others.
-They must take all reasonable steps to ensure the security of their work device when using it outside school. - 9.3 If staff have any concerns over the security of their device, they must seek advice from the ICT manager. - 9.4 Work devices must be used solely for work activities.
+They must take all reasonable steps to ensure the security of their work device when using it outside school.
+Any USB devices containing data relating to the school must be encrypted. - 9.3 If staff have any concerns over the security of their device, they must seek advice from the ICT manager. - 9.4 Work devices must be used solely for work activities.
 Staff members must not use the device in any way which would violate the school's terms of acceptable use, as set out in Appendix 2.